Chapter Summary

 Discussion Questions

-- If Jesus asked you to give up your most prized possession to follow Him, what would be the hardest thing to let go of?
+- If Jesus asked you to give up your most prized possession to follow Him, what would be the hardest thing to let go of, and why?